 Calculating the amount that should be compensated

-What the ISV scale does is regulate the award of the first "head of damage" above, General Damages, in personal injury claims in Queensland.
-The idea of the scale is to rate the seriousness of the injury between 0 and 100, with the most minor injury (eg.a minor laceration to a finger), being at 1 on the scale, and the more serious injuries (eg tetraplegic with extremely limited function) being at 100, and then according a monetary value to that rating.
+What the ISV's do is regulate the award of the first "head of damage" above, General Damages, in personal injury claims in Queensland.
+The idea of the Injury Scale Values is to rate the seriousness of the injury between 0 and 100, with the most minor injuries (eg. a minor laceration to a finger), being at 0 on the scale, and the more serious injuries (eg. quadriplegia with extremely limited function) being up to 100.

-The CLA Regulations at Schedule 4 applies to most personal injury claims apart from work injury claims in Queensland.
-The WCRA at Schedule 9 applies specifically to all work injury claims in Queensland.
+The Civil Liability Regulation 2014 at Schedule 4 applies to most personal injury claims apart from work injury claims in Queensland.
+The Workers' Compensation and Rehabilitation Regulation 2014 at Schedule 9 applies specifically to all work injury claims in Queensland.
 Each of these Schedules include a table which sets out a range of injuries that can be suffered by a claimant, with varying types of injuries to varying parts of the body.
 Each injury has an ISV range accorded to it, for example, a moderate whiplash injury to the neck may have an ISV range of 5 to 10.
 Each injury type also has a set of criteria which indicates the level at which the injury should be assessed within the allocated range, so the appropriate ISV rating for the injury can be ascertained.

-Once the ISV is ascertained, that ISV number accords to a monetary amount on the ISV Scale.
+Once the ISV is ascertained, that ISV number accords to a monetary amount on the ISV Table.
 For instance, for a moderate whiplash injury to the neck, having regard to the extent of the injury it may be assessed at the higher end of the scale and therefore has an ISV rating of 10.
-This then correlates on the ISV Scale to a monetary amount of $11,000 to $15,750, depending on the date the injury/accident was sustained.
+This then correlates on the ISV Scale to a monetary amount of $11,000 to $15,750, depending on the date of the accident / the date the injury was sustained.

 Ascertaining which of your injuries is the dominant injury